Welcome to the Chemistry Department at Reigate College.

 Flame Test Tasks

-The reason you see the colours you do when the salts in the
+The different colours seen when salts in the fireworks ignite

-that can be used as a test for the ion but do you know what is happening at the
+flame that can be used as a test for the ion.
+Do you know what is happening at

-5. Read through this webpage above and then copy out the diagram below and annotate it to explain why sodium has a yellow flame.
+5. Read through this webpage above and then copy out the diagram below.
+Annotate it to explain why sodium has a yellow flame.

 The Burning of Black